Land of Rugs™

 Furnishings

-For furnishings in the front reception area, a small two-seater sofa, potted plant and club chair were to be placed facing the French windows, which would replace the old wooden garage doors as the entrance.
-We thought it practical that a white washable throw for the sofa would be easy to maintain and always look fresh, finished off with a couple of quirky, contrasting cushions that the partner proposed to make herself along with any other soft furnishings she might decide upon.
+For furnishings in the front reception area, a small two-seater sofa, potted plant, armchair and coffee table were to be placed facing the French windows, which would replace the old wooden garage doors as the entrance.
+We thought it practical that a white washable throw for the sofa would be easy to maintain and always look fresh, finished off with a couple of quirky, contrasting cushions that they proposed to make themselves along with any other soft furnishings she might decide upon.

 Flooring